babligan/test1/_posts/2021-02-26-Primer-On-IPTables.md

 - Incoming packets destined to another host: **PREROUTING -> FORWARD -> POSTROUTING**
 - Locally generated packets: **OUTPUT -> POSTROUTING**

-Understanding how packets move through the IPtable will be especially imprtant when we look at how Docker and Kubernetes interact with IPTables.
+Understanding how packets move through the IPtable will be especially important when we look at how Docker and Kubernetes interact with IPTables.

 This is a very high level breakdown of how a packet would traverse the IPTable if all the tables and chains were present.
 For an indepth graphical analysis, I'd recommend one on [Wikipedia](https://en.wikipedia.org/wiki/Netfilter#/media/File:Netfilter-packet-flow.svg).